RchrdHndrcks/gochess/pkg/chess/README.md

 ## Chess

 Chess implements all logic related to game rules.
-It use as default the pkg.Board but it could receive anotherone if it follows Board interface.
+It uses as default the pkg.Board but it could receive another one if it follows the Board interface.

-Chess mission is wrap all chess logic but also be the most generic as possible.
-This could be usefull if you want to implement a chess variant, like 960Chess.
+Chess's mission is to wrap all chess logic but also be as generic as possible.
+This could be useful if you want to implement a chess variant, like 960Chess.

 Chess exports the following functions: